software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > The frontend developer guide goes here.
 > ```
 >
-> You can test how good your user guide is by cloning a new copy of the repository and executing the steps precisely as they are in the developer guide without making any assumptions.

-{: .important-title }

-> Exercise 28
+> Also, include the following information about the implementation technologies:
 >
-> Write the first version of the project's _architecture documentation_.
-Add the documentation under a "Architecture" subheading in the `README.md` file.
-The documentation should contain the following things:
->
-> 1. The project's overall architecture consists of three components: the backend, the database and the frontend.
-Mention these components and briefly explain the purpose of each component
-> 2. Which programming language, frameworks and major libraries are used in the _backend implementation_?
+> 1. Which programming language, frameworks and major libraries are used in the _backend implementation_?
-> 3. Which _database platforms_ are used in different environments (development and production environment)?
+> 2. Which _database platforms_ are used in different environments (development and production environment)?
-> 4. Which programming language, frameworks and major libraries are used in the _frontend implementation_?
+> 3. Which programming language, frameworks and major libraries are used in the _frontend implementation_?

 ## Sprint Review